Dean's Office

 Grace McCarthy

-Assistant Director for Student Outreach and Support
+Assistant Director for Student Support

-As the Assistant Director for Student Outreach and Support, Grace is responsible for providing comprehensive support to students experiencing personal, health, and other challenges, and a variety of other issues that impact a student’s ability to be successful at Tufts.
+As the Assistant Director for Student Support, Grace is responsible for providing comprehensive support to students experiencing personal, health, and other challenges, and a variety of other issues that impact a student’s ability to be successful at Tufts.
 Additionally, Grace will be facilitating medical leaves and reviewing students’ returns to the university after a period of hospitalization.

 Grace comes to us from Cornell University, where she was the Academic Accommodations Manager at the Nolan School of Hotel Administration.
 Her previous positions include disability specialist at Central Connecticut State University; resident services coordinator at East Hampton Housing Authority; and senior enrollment service advisor at Boston University.
 Grace holds a bachelor of arts in Human Development and Family Science and a masters in Social Work, both from the University of Connecticut.